LukasMurdock/LukasMurdock.github.io/_posts/2020-07-19-catalina-and-ruby.md

 date: July 19, 2020
 ---

-When I first updated my 2018 MacBook Pro I had problems—as is due is course when installing ruby.
+When I first updated my 2018 MacBook Pro, I had problems—as is due is course when installing ruby.

-After upgrading a 2012 MacBook Pro I had to deal with the same problems so I thought to rehash these notes.
+After upgrading a 2012 MacBook Pro, I had to deal with the same problems so I thought to rehash these notes.

-I use Jekyll to build this site and Jekyll runs on ruby.
+I use Jekyll to build this site, and Jekyll runs on Ruby.
 To build the site locally I run `bundle exec jekyll serve`.

 Console would log errors like: